tillbiskup/uvvispy/docs/concepts.rst

 Concepts
 ========

-The UVVisPy package is based on the `ASpecD framework <https://www.aspecd.de/>`_, aiming at complete reproducibility---and whereever possible replicability---of data acquisition, processing, and analysis.
+The UVVisPy package is based on the `ASpecD framework <https://www.aspecd.de/>`_, aiming at complete reproducibility---and wherever possible replicability---of data acquisition, processing, and analysis.

 Dataset